Showing posts with label Writers life. Show all posts

 I lived in an inner city in middle England, so the only time we ever saw a horse was on television.
 The racing from Newmarket, Chepstow, or some other place that I would only ever see on the magical television screen.

 The television also bought us a popular series for children about a horse called Black Beauty.
-It was based on an original story by the writer Anna Sewell.
+It was based on an original story by writer Anna Sewell.
 It was published in 1877, and she was paid a grand total of £40.

 £40 is not much for writing a book, when you consider all the time and effort.
 In part because of ill health, it took her several years to write it.